Beginners Guide: Realistic Pencil Drawing

 For left-handed painters, it is recommended to start at the upper right part of the painting.

-In this way, the palm can rest on the blank surface of the painting and not smear it.
+In this way, the palm can rest on the blank surface of the drawing-paper and not smear what has already been drawn.

 For right-handed painters, it is recommended that the lighting be placed on the left side so that the palm will not block the source of light.